NuclearOreo/imgy-api/docs/getAllUsers.md

 # Get All Users

-Get the details of the currently Authenticated User along with basic subscription information.
+Get the details of all Users

 **URL** : `/api/users`